llefaucheur/GRAPH_INTERPRETER/README.md

     experimented in EEMBC "AudioMark") for all the nodes, including those having multiple arcs connexions.

-12. CMSIS-Stream is **open-source**, and portable to Cortex-M, Cortex-R, Cortex-A and Laptop computers.
+12. Graph-Interpreter is **open-source**, and portable to Cortex-M, Cortex-R, Cortex-A and Laptop computers.

 13. Example of software components: image and voice codec, data conditioning, motion classifiers, data mixers.
-CMSIS-Stream comes with short list of componets doing data routing, mixing, conversion and detection.
+Graph-Interpreter comes with short list of componets doing data routing, mixing, conversion and detection.

 14. **From the developer point of view**, it creates opaque memory interfaces to the input/output streams of a graph, and arranges data are exchanged in the desired formats of each component.
-CMSIS-Stream manages the memory mapping with speed constraints, provided by the developer, at instance creation.
+    Graph-Interpreter manages the memory mapping with speed constraints, provided by the developer, at instance creation.
 This lets software run with maximum performance in rising situations of memory bounded problems.
-    CMSIS-Stream accepts code in binary format activated with keys (TBC).
+Graph-Interpreter accepts code in binary format activated with keys (TBC).
 It is designed to integrate memory protection between software components.

 15. **From the system integrator view**, it eases the tuning and the replacement of one component by another one and is made to ease